In page navigation

 How to buy HSBC shares

-This guide will look at the history of HSBC, its recent performance and some factors to look out for when making the decision whether to buy HSBC.
+This guide will look at the history of HSBC, its recent performance and some factors to look out for when making the decision whether to get some of its shares.
 Read on for all that as well as some pointers on the best brokers to use when you do decide to invest.

-How to buy HSBC shares, a step-by-step guide
+How to buy HSBC stocks, a step-by-step guide

 - Choose a broker.
-In order to buy HSBC stock, you will need to use an online brokerage platform.
+The first thing you need to do is find an online brokerage platform.
 There are many different options to choose from, each with their own unique benefits and drawbacks.
 The comparison table above can help you select the right broker for you, and you can head to our comprehensive broker reviews if you’re still unsure.

 - Create an account.
 Once you’ve selected your broker, simply go to their website and create an account.
 The steps required for this will vary from platform to platform, but generally you can expect to have to provide your name, email address, phone number, and some form of photo identification.